 Criminal negligence usually involves such crimes as criminally negligent homicide; negligent endangerment of a child; and negligent driving of an automobile, possibly “vehicular homicide.”
 The penalties will normally be based on the underlying crime for which negligence is attaching.
 For example, for a charge of criminally negligent homicide, the defendant could possibly face a penalty that would be associated with any other type of homicide claim, such as second degree murder or manslaughter, which would include prison time.
 However, the “negligent” instead of “intentional” conduct of the defendant may mitigate the crime and the punishment so that the defendant’s prison sentence would not be as lengthy as it normally would be.
 Less serious criminal negligence may be punishable by a fine or jail time, generally less than a year.
 One of the defenses to criminal negligence would be involuntary intoxication, which will negate intent.

 The involuntary intoxication defense to criminal negligence simply means that the defendant, through no fault of his own, lacked the intent to commit the crime he is being accused of.
 This may occur if an individual was given an intoxicant without knowing it, and his subsequent actions were deemed negligent.

 Negligent homicide is a crime whereby the defendant’s negligent conduct results in the death of another individual.
 In order to mitigate the punishment for the crime, defendant must show that he did not intend the consequences of his actions, or that he didn’t act in a negligent manner.
 If charged with a negligent homicide, any defenses that you may have will need to be presented to the court during trial.
 It is critical that, if charged with any crime, you contact an experienced and knowledgeable legal counsel to work with you as soon as possible.
-If you are facing criminal charges in Dayton, please contact the VanNoy Firm online by clicking here, or give us a call at 937-952-5043 or Toll Free at.
+If you are facing criminal charges in Dayton, please contact the VanNoy Firm online by clicking here, or give us a call at 937-952-5043.